 Farm Manager

-Zhu Parker has a undergrad degree in Environmental Science and Policy with a Sustainability Leadership Certification from Southern Oregon University.
+Zhu Parker is the Farm Manager at the SOU Farm.
+She has a undergrad degree in Environmental Science and Policy with a Sustainability Leadership Certification from Southern Oregon University.
 After graduating, she worked as a Garden Educator for Elementary School kids and Managed a Native Plant Nursery.

 While working in various outdoor education jobs, teaching and learning about Organic Agriculture has been her favorite.
 “Farming is just a microcosm of the world.
 The way we tend to the land and interact with other people is just a reflection of the world we want to live in”.